Lumavate-Team/documentation/docs/2-development.rst

          .. warning::
 		Different tools accept different file types.
 Check to make sure it is the correct file type for the tool you are creating if you are experiencing problems finding your file.
 For more information, please visit the :ref:`widget <widget port>`, :ref:`microservice <microservice port>`, or :ref:`component-set <component-set port>` page.

-   #.
-To use an existing version:
+   * To use an existing version:

-      #.
+      a.
 Open the version template drop-down located at the top of the Add Version form in the first section.
 Select the version you wish to use as your base.

          .. figure:: ../images/versionfield.PNG
 	    :align: center